iroumec/MATSP/README.md

 # What is this?

-Quinki is an ATSP instances solver that uses an evolutive computing approach.
+MATSP is an ATSP instances solver that uses a memetic algorithm (MA) approach.

 ## TO DO